 - Decide early on which university (or universities) you want to transfer to.

 - Know the limit.
 Every school has a different credit transfer allowance.
-All your earned credits may transfer to one university, whereas only half will transfer to another.
+All your earned credits may transfer to one university, whereas only half could transfer to another.

-- Take general ed classes.
-It’s always a good idea to take these, because those credits transfer most anywhere.
+- Take general education classes.
+It’s always a good idea, because those credits transfer almost anywhere.

 - Find out about articulation or transfer agreements with your community college’s partner schools.
 It’s an outline of which program credits transfer, and many schools have one.